Zaidajqc/blockNNGP/SimulationStudy/README.md

 - [main]SimFit/runblockNNGP.R: simulate gaussian data and fit the NNGP and blockNNGP models to the simulated data.
 The user can simulate data from other distributions available in INLA, please see https://www.r-inla.org/documentation#h.ldt45kpbu659.
 - SimFit/blockNNGPfunctionREGULAR.R: auxiliary code that contains blockNNGP functions for regular blocks.
-For simulated data from other distributions change the family in inla() function.
+For simulated data from non-gaussian distributions change the family in inla() function.
 - SimFit/blockNNGPfunctionIRREGULAR.R: auxiliary code that contains blockNNGP functions for irregular blocks.
-For simulated data from other distributions change the family in inla() function.
+For simulated data from  non-gaussian distributions change the family in inla() function.
 - SimFit/Irregblock.R:  auxiliary functions to build irregular blocks.
 - SimFit/blockNNGPrgeneric.R: INLA-rgeneric code for blockNNGP.
 - SimFit/NNGPfunction.R: auxiliary code that contains NNGP functions.
-For simulated data from other distributions change the family in inla() function.
+For simulated data from non-gaussian distributions change the family in inla() function.
 - SimFit/NNGPrgeneric.R: INLA-rgeneric code for NNGP.
 - SimFit/utils.R:  auxiliary functions.